Products that may interest you:

-According to the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), only 13% of mothers in the United States meet their recommendations for infant nutrition.
-(1)(2)
+It was only a few years ago that the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) confirmed that a mere 13 percent of mothers in the United States met their recommendations for infant nutrition.1,2

 In the midst of labor, anything can happen.

 Even if you never planned to have an epidural or a C-section delivery, these plans get thrown out the window once the health of either mother or baby is in jeopardy.
 As it turns out, these procedures, while potentially life-saving, affect the ability of breast milk to letdown, or flow.

 In fact, studies have found that the stress of nurses coming and going during labor is enough to slow milk supply.5 Studies have also found that the same can be said of an epidural during labor.6 Cortisol given during preterm labor can also make it difficult to initiate and sustain milk production.7